-• Campus Security Officer on Duty: 828-577-9590
+Campus Security Officer on Duty: 828-577-9590

 Report to Title IX Coordinator.
 All reported incidents of sexual or other misconduct under this policy involving students are reviewed by the Title IX Coordinator.
-The Title IX Coordinator will provide you with an explanation of your rights and options under this policy, including resources and services available to you, your option to request assistance or interim measures and additional remedies, and an explanation of the college's internal complaint resolution procedures.
+The Title IX Coordinator will provide you with an explanation of your rights and options under this policy, including resources and services available to you, your option to request assistance or supportive measures, and an explanation of the college's internal complaint resolution procedures.
 The Title IX Coordinator also will report the alleged incident to Campus Security for recording purposes, as required by law (including under the Clery Act), but may refrain from disclosing personally identifiable information about you to Campus Security at your request.

-Debbie D'Anna, Title IX Coordinator

-(Office: 828-884-8391; Cell: 606-627-1069; Email: dannadl@brevard.edu)
+Debbie D'Anna, Title IX Coordinator (Office: 828-884-8391; Cell: 606-627-1069; Email: dannadl@brevard.edu) One Brevard College Drive Brevard, NC 28712

-• Michael Cohen, Deputy Title IX Coordinator

-(Office: 828-884-8366; Cell: 828-507-2712; Email: cohenmw@brevard.edu)
+Michael Cohen, Deputy Title IX Coordinator (Office: 828-884-8366; Cell: 828-507-2712; Email: cohenmw@brevard.edu) One Brevard College Drive Brevard, NC 28712